 Students acknowledge and accept that Concordia cannot guarantee a risk-free environment, and it is the student’s personal choice to register for and attend activities that are held on campus.
 Online learning options and alternative evaluations may not be possible in all courses and/or programs; students who choose not to attend campus activities accept that the completion of their studies may be delayed.

 The university will be in touch via email with information on how to obtain your diploma.
 Please make sure your email address is up to date in your Student Centre.

 Tuition & fees

 - Concordia is designing its online courses to the highest possible pedagogical standards: our goal is that you graduate with the skills and knowledge you need for success in your chosen field.
 The university has invested in technology infrastructure and specialized software applications, IT support and course-design expertise.
-Faculty members are transforming their courses with the help of additional instructors and teaching assistants, in addition to their regular load of teaching, marking, advising and planning.
+Faculty are transforming their courses with the help of additional instructors and teaching assistants, in addition to their regular load of teaching, marking, advising and planning.

-- Academic advising and one-on-one mentoring will be available at all times even while the university is operating remotely.
+- Academic advising and one-on-one mentoring remain available at all times even while the university is operating remotely.

 - Every area of the university is adapting its operations due to the COVID-19 pandemic.
-The vast majority of the services for which you are being charged will be available remotely this fall, including:
+The vast majority of the services remain available remotely this fall, including:

 - Counselling services

 - Additional limited in-person services will also be available, provided you have authorization to come on campus.

 Activities like The People's Potato, Cinema Politica and others are offered by student associations under the Concordia Student Union (CSU) umbrella.
 Students vote on whether to support these groups through fees and on how much they are willing to pay to support them.
 The university has no control over this.
 Our role is to collect these funds on the CSU's behalf and transfer the funds to them.